-Horror is a genre that has the ability to entertain us with a good scare but it can also bring us face to face with our darkest fears.
+The horror genre has the ability to entertain us with a good scare but also bring us face to face with our darkest fears.
 Whether it’s playing God in Frankenstein or the fear of communism in the classic ’50s film The Blob, horror has been used throughout history as a platform to explore what’s unfolding around us.
 For the local theatre company Pandemic Collective, horror is an art form to bring about outrage and and fear in hope of social change.
 Rhea Amos, Pandemic Collective’s Artistic Director, opens up about how the company began, how horror is capable of delivering a message, and what we can expect of their latest production, Cadence.

 303 Magazine: How did Pandemic Collective get started?